-Deal on Ukrainian grain exports during war to be extended
+Deal allowing Ukrainian grain exports extended for 120 days

 “I was deeply moved to know that in Istanbul, Turkey, Ukraine, Russia and the U.N. had come to an agreement for the rollover of the Black Sea Grain Initiative, allowing for the free exports of Ukrainian grains,” Guterres said in a video statement.

+The Turkish defense ministry said the decision to extend the deal came after two days of talks in Istanbul between delegations from Turkey, Russia, Ukraine and the U.N. that were held in a “positive and constructive” atmosphere.

+The sides also discussed possible additional measures to “deliver more grain to those in real need,” the ministry added, to apparently address Russian complaints that most of the grain has ended up in richer nations.
-Russia had voiced dissatisfaction with the implementation of the part of the agreement aimed at facilitating exports of Russian grain and fertilizer, hinting that it might not agree to an extension until its concerns were addressed.

-Although Western sanctions against Russia for its invasion of Ukraine did not target such exports, many shipping and insurance companies were reluctant to deal with Moscow.
+Russia had voiced dissatisfaction with the part of the agreement aimed at facilitating exports of Russian grain and fertilizer, hinting that it might not agree to an extension.
+Although Western sanctions against Russia for its invasion of Ukraine did not target food exports, many shipping and insurance companies were reluctant to deal with Moscow.

 Guterres said the U.N. was “fully committed” to removing hurdles to shipping food and fertilizer from Russia.

 The Russian Foreign Ministry said Moscow had allowed the extension to take effect “without any changes in terms and scope” of its agreement.
 The ministry said Russia noted the “intensification” of U.N. efforts to hasten Russian exports.